INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 Now in Tokyo with her husband, she said she has minimal contact with her parents, who under church teachings she has condemned to hell.

-"People don't realize there are second-generation people like me everywhere,” she said.
+"People don't realise there are second-generation people like me everywhere,” she said.
 "We are just hidden."

 Her Twitter group with around 200 second-generation members has grown by around 50 people since Abe's death, she said.
 Its anonymity means former members can avoid the social stigma of being a follower, even a lapsed one.